Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 2. A ngrok account

 ## Steps
-1. Clone this repository as a new repl
+1. Clone this repository as a new repl<br>
     a.
 On the home screen click new repl<br>
     b.
 Click "import from Github"<br>
     c.
 Paste the url of this repository in the box<br>